Listening for Peace

 Psalm 7, Isaiah 36:13-20, Luke 14:31-33

-Peace is fleeting.
+is fleeting.
 We look around the world and cannot help but recognize that a lack of conflict only lasts for a short time.
 World leaders are speaking well of one another, then the next day attacking one another.
-People at work or school say positive or encouraging things to us, then say horrible and damaging things to about us.
+People at work or school say positive or encouraging things to us, then say horrible and damaging things to others about us.

 As editors and news-writers know, bad news, wars and bad behavior sells.
 It seems that we are conditioned to seek out the bad stuff.
 Good or -warming stories often don’t get the eyeballs or the clicks, at least in comparison to the bad.